-This is an area where my jobseekers have the most difficulty promoting themselves.
-For example, as they read their written commercials, I don’t hear the enthusiasm in their delivery.
+Your elevator pitch.
+This is an area where job seekers have the most difficulty promoting themselves.
+For example, as they recite their written elevator pitches in my workshops, I don’t hear the enthusiasm in their delivery.
 Unbeknownst to them, when they talk about their accomplishments with pride, other attendees admire their confidence.
+This is not bragging.

 Networking.
 Confidence carries over to you networking efforts.
 Delivering your pitch in a natural way is how people want to know about your accomplishments and outstanding skills.
 Remember, at a networking event or even when you’re out and about, people who ask about your job transition want to hear about what you do, have accomplished, and want to do in the future.